 Each organiser is responsible for drawing up and administering the rules of its respective award competition, publicising the competition, inviting entries and conducting a preliminary evaluation of entries.

 Overall coordination of the HKAI is provided by the Organising Committee of the HKAI.
-This Committee is chaired by the Director-General of Trade and Industry with membership drawn from the respective organisers of the seven award categories.
+This Committee is chaired by the Deputy Director-General of Trade and Industry (Bilateral Trade, Controls & Industries Support) with membership drawn from the respective organisers of the six award categories.

 There are three tiers of Awards to be presented in each category, namely Grand Awards, Awards and Certificates of Merit.
 One Grand Award is presented in each category per term.
 For the company-based categories, a maximum of 5 Awards and 10 Certificates of Merit can be presented.
 There is no limit for product-based categories.
 To maintain the high standard of the HKAI, the judging panels may decide not to present the Grand Award in any given term.